pnordahl/monorail/README.md

 ```

 Semantically, each element of `target_groups` is an array of targets that can be considered "independent" of subsequent elements.
 Since `proto` does not depend on any other targets, it stands alone and prior to `rust` and `python/app3`, which depend on `proto`.
 As it pertains to command execution, each target found within a group is executed in parallel, and when successful `monorail` will move on to the next array and do the same.
 For change detection, changes to dependencies of a target will cause that target to be considered changed as well; i.e. a "what depends on me" graph traversal.
 In the final sections, we will cover logging and parallel command execution with practical examples.

+Finally, keep in mind that you can specify non-target paths in `uses` and those paths will now be considered part of that target.
+In general, this is not commonly used but remains a convenient way to link targets to paths they would otherwise not be.

 ## Logging and Results